I like to travel when I can, as there's no feeling quite like that

 I’m really good at

-time to actually read them all.
-I've got a decent collection, too.
+having enough time to actually read them all.
+I've got a decent

-hand-me-down paperback novel my grandmother gave me when I was
+with an old hand-me-down paperback novel my grandmother gave me

-little, titled Flowers in the Attic.
-I've kept it for strictly
+when I was little, titled Flowers in the Attic.
+I've kept it for

-sentimental reasons, and have had to repair it (poorly) since, and
+strictly sentimental reasons, and have had to repair it (poorly)

-most of the books I get now, I get in Hardcover editions, but
+since, and most of the books I get now, I get in Hardcover

-there's never anything quite as special as your first real book.
+editions, but there's never anything quite as special as your first

 The first things people usually notice about me